 \subsection{Literature nuclear transient crossmatch}

-Next, in Table~\ref{tab:Clark_Crossmatch_Results} provide the full results of the crossmatch between the \sleipnir\ Input Galaxy Sample and our expanded database of nuclear transients.
-A total of 11 crossmatches were obtained.
-None of these nuclear transients were seen to display CrLs in their DESI EDR spectra.
+Next, Table~\ref{tab:Clark_Crossmatch_Results} provides the full results of the crossmatch between the \sleipnir\ Input Galaxy Sample and our expanded database of nuclear transients.
+11 crossmatches were obtained.
+None of these nuclear transients was seen to display CrLs in their DESI EDR spectra.